NatureScot's InformedDECISION™

 • no – filtered in

-The activity is covered by an active management agreement, land management order, or species control order
+Are any of the proposed operations covered by an active management agreement, land management order, or species control order?

 • yes – filtered out